pbrown95-glitch/megr2157-portfolio/docs/assignments/A03/index.md

 Once I had my parameters outlined, I moved onto making the cad model.
 To start, I opened a new part in SolidWorks, then in equations I listed the parameters: Force, Diameter, Length, E, MaxDeflection, and Area as well as their corresponding value or equation previously found.
   ![w](Parametric.png)

-The area was rounded to 0.2in^2, while I myself rounded down to 30in in my work shown which was reversed in SolidWorks.
+The area was rounded to 0.2in^2, while I myself rounded down to 30in in my work shown which was reversed in the SolidWorks equations.

-Using my Equations table, I sketched a circle and set its diameter, then extruded it.
+Using my Equations table, I sketched a circle and set its diameter to 0.5in, then extruded it to 30in.
   ![w](Sketch.png)
   ![w](Extrude.png)